wp-plugins/formidable/readme.txt

 * PRO: Added "confirm" option to frm-entry-links shortocode that is used before an entry is deleted
 * PRO: Copy conditional logic and field calculations into duplicated forms
 * PRO: Allow clickable=1 to be used with Google formresults shortcode
+* PRO: No longer require fields in a conditionally hidden section heading
 * PRO: Added option for frmThemeOverride_frmAfterSubmit function for custom javascript after ajax submit
 * PRO: Updated star rating javascript version
 * PRO: Don't show custom display content for password protected posts until allowed